gridsmartercities/pywsitest/README.md

 assert ws_test.is_complete()
 ```

-Testing a response with the following more complicated body is received on connection to a websocket host:
+Testing that a response with the following more complicated body is received on connection to a websocket host:
 ```json
 {
     "body": {